-This type of assault is where a weapon is used to apply force or threaten to use force without the victim’s consent.
-A weapon is any object used to commit the assault, and is not limited to just guns or knives.
+This type of assault occurs when a weapon is used to apply force or threaten to use force without the victim’s consent.
+A weapon is any object used to commit the assault, and it is not limited to just guns or knives.

 Assault causing Bodily Harm

 Injuries experienced by the victim are more than very minor or last for more than just a short period of time.